Anthony of Padua: Joining the Franciscans

 After his ordination to the priesthood, Fernando was named guestmaster at the age of 19, and placed in charge of hospitality for the abbey.
-While he was in Coimbra, some Franciscan friars arrived and settled at a small hermitage outside Coimbra dedicated to Anthony the Great.
+While he was in Coimbra, some Friars Minor arrived and settled at a small hermitage outside Coimbra dedicated to St. Anthony the Great.
 Fernando was strongly attracted to the simple, evangelical lifestyle of the friars, whose order had been founded only 11 years prior.
 News arrived that five Franciscans had been beheaded in Morocco, the first of their order to be killed.
 King Afonso II of Portugal ransomed their bodies to be returned and buried as martyrs in the Monastery of the Holy Cross.
 Inspired by their example, Fernando obtained permission from church authorities to leave the Canons Regular to join the new Franciscan order.
 Upon his admission to the life of the friars, he joined the small hermitage in Olivais, adopting the name Anthony (from the name of the chapel located there, dedicated to Anthony the Great), by which he was to be known.

 Anthony then set out for Morocco, in fulfilment of his new vocation.
 However, he fell seriously ill in Morocco and set sail back for Portugal in hope of regaining his health.
 On the return voyage, the ship was pushed off course and landed in Sicily.

 From Sicily, he made his way to Tuscany, where he was assigned to a convent of the order, but he was met with difficulty on account of his sickly appearance.
-He was finally assigned to the rural hermitage of San Paolo near Forlì, Romagna, a choice made after considering his poor health.
+He was finally assigned to the rural hermitage of Montepaolo di Dovadola ('mount of Saint Paul of Dovadola'), near Forlì, in Romagna, a choice made after considering his poor health.
 There, he had recourse to a cell one of the friars had made in a nearby cave, spending time in private prayer and study.